hyunjimoon/tolzul/♻️world/time/time.md

-# ⏰ Time - Temporal World Interface
+# ⏰ Time - How Insights Get Implemented Across Temporal Scales (C)

+## 🟥 CONTRIBUTION Mode

+**Primary Function**: Transform abstract insights into lived reality through temporal implementation

+**Process and product achieve consistency here.** This is where theoretical insights from Alert, diagnostic gaps from Diagnose, and built solutions from Grow get implemented across different temporal scales to create sustainable change.

 ## How Temporal Reality Shapes Me